drohmer/CSE104/A_html_css/01_html_basic/readme.md

 ### HTML Validator

 Browsers are usually not following strict HTML5 rules in order to be robust to syntax errors, and to avoid breaking old style HTML programming.
 They typically allow _incorrect_ html code to be rendered in a "correct" way, helping non expert developers to obtain quickly visual results.
-While, often, rendering correctly in browser, writting non standard code is considered as a bad practice.
+While, often, rendering correctly in browser, writing non standard code is considered as a bad practice.
 It may render differently on various browser, and may be rendered incorrectly in the future version of the browser.

 A good practice consists in checking your HTML code in validator.
 The [W3C Validator](https://validator.w3.org/) is a common tool to check that your code follows standard rules (browser extensions are also available).
-Try to check regularily if your HTML code is valid, many typos and errors which are silencely rendered by your browser can be detected and cleaned up.
+Try to check regularly if your HTML code is valid, many typos and errors which are silently rendered by your browser can be detected and cleaned up.

-### Exercice
+### Exercise

-__Q.__ Try to immitate the webpage in the `exercice/` directory.
-Use when possible relevant tags instead of hard coded decorating characters.
+__Q.__ Try to imitate the webpage in the `exercice/` directory.
+Use when possible relevant tags instead of hard-coded decorating characters.

 ![](pics/exercice.jpg)

-__Note__: The source code of the exercices is obfuscated.
+__Note__: The source code of the exercises is obfuscated.
 The objective is to re-create the behavior from your observation, not to try de-obfuscating the source code.